jchernin4/jchernin4/README.md

   vendor prices and sells them to the vendor.
 Uses OCR in Java to retrieve prices.
 - [Tarkov Market Bot v2](https://github.com/jchernin4/Tarkov-Market-Bot-v2) - Automates buying flea market items below the vendor prices and selling them to vendors.
 This one uses an API to fetch prices.
+- [Steam Idler](https://github.com/jchernin4/Steam-Idler) - Keeps a user logged into a Steam game (used for card drops)

 ## Orion Project